 With iSpring Suite, you can add one or more audio/video narration to your PowerPoint presentation.
 Two options are available:

-- Add one audio/video narration for each slide;
+- Add one audio/video narration for each slide.

 On the open Record panel, choose the slide that you want to synchronize with the narration.

-Now that you’re ready to move on, once again go to the iSpring Presenter toolbar, and this time click the Record Video button.
+Once again, go to the iSpring Suite toolbar, and this time, click the Record Video button.

 To synchronize it with your animation and transition effects, click the Next Slide/Next Animation/Skip Transition buttons that will replace the Start Record button every time there’s an effect in your presentation.